glapointe7/HousePrices/Analysis.md

 # Data Exploratory
 The objective is to visualize and understand the relationships between features in the dataset we have to solve the problem.
 We will also compare changes we will make to this dataset to validate if they have significant influance on the sale price or not.

-A house buyer could be interested to know the following features about the house:

-* Area of the basement and the floors
-* Area of the garage and number of cars that can enter
-* The area of the house's land
-* Is the house well rated?

 ## Features